 Vaccines have a long and impressive history.
 Well before we understood how infections worked, in the late 1700s an English physician Edward Jenner learned that giving small amounts of infected material from smallpox victims to others provided them protection from the dreaded disease.
 It was from those learnings that he developed a smallpox vaccine saving countless lives and small-pox has now been eradicated worldwide.
 Since that first vaccine was developed in 1798, we have used that same principle to produce vaccines to almost eliminate many of the formerly deadly childhood infectious diseases from the U.S. In fact, the greatest vaccine success in the modern era has been the near worldwide elimination of polio.

 But it’s not always that simple.
 Try as we might, we have not yet been able to develop successful vaccines to control other important worldwide infections, such as tuberculosis (TB), malaria and HIV.
 In addition, controlling influenza also remains a challenge requiring new vaccines each flu season.
-Most recently, scientists are working tirelessly to create a vaccine to stop the COVID-19 pandemic.
+Most recently, scientists are working tirelessly to create additional vaccines to stop the COVID-19 pandemic.